PrinssiFiestas/libGPC/README.md

 ### Others Installation

-Install GCC and Make using your package manager, if not already installed.
+Install GCC, Make, and optionally GDB using your package manager, if not already installed.
 Then run

 ```
 git clone https://github.com/PrinssiFiestas/libGPC.git --depth 1